apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 1 - BaaS/README.md

         - [x] `select * where hotelRating = 5 and city = 'Seattle'`
         - [x] `select * where hotelRating = 5 or city = 'Seattle'`
         - [x] `select * where shortDescription contains 'Amazon'`   -
- - These queries can also be provided as parameters to the GET API by using the `ql` query parameter.
-Switch to the browser tab used to issue GET API calls directly against the BaaS.
+ - These queries can be submitted via the GET API by using the `ql` query parameter.
+The query string must be url-encoded.
- - Call the GET API as follows to get hotels in the city of Burlingame
+ - Switch to the browser tab used to issue GET API calls directly against the BaaS.
+For example, call the GET API as follows to get hotels in the city of Burlingame:
  ```
  https://amer-apibaas-prod.apigee.net/appservices/{your-org}/hospitality/hotels?ql=select%20*%20where%20city=%27Burlingame%27
  ```
  Replace `{your-org}` with the actual name of your API BaaS organization name.
  **Note:** Most browsers will URL encode special characters automatically
  - Try the other query examples provided earlier and use them as the value of the `ql` parameter of the GET API call.
+You can also use curl, if you can url-encode the query properly.

 ##Summary
 That completes this hands-on lesson.
 We have barely scratched the surface of Apigee API BaaS capabilities.
 In this lab we learned how data is stored in an easy-to-consume format, how it can be accessed and interacted with using the BaaS portal and RESTful APIs automatically exposed by BaaS, and how to easily query the data including full-text searching.
 For further information refer to the API BaaS [documentation](http://apigee.com/docs/developer-services/content/add-and-edit-content).